rayyaw/flash-patcher/README.md

 You are allowed to put multiple `add` statements before a code block you wish to inject.

-The second argument is a line number.
+The first parameter to the add or remove command is always the name of the file to inject into.

+The add and remove parameters can come in the following forms:
+- `add file.as 567`.
+This will inject at line 567 in `file.as`.
+- `add file.as end`.
+This will inject at the end of `file.as`.
+- `add file.as function Mainfunc`.
+This will inject after the definition of `Mainfunc` in `file.as`.
+- `add file.as function Mainfunc 15`.
+This will inject after the definition of `Mainfunc` in `file.as`, with an offset of 15 lines from the start of `Mainfunc`.

 For the add command, all lines up to (but not including) the `end-patch` command will be inserted into the SWF, *on* the specified line.
 For the remove command, all lines between the two numbers specified will be removed (and this is inclusive).

 After one or more add commands, add a newline, a `begin-patch\n` and then enter your code block.
 At the end of the block, add a newline and `end-patch` to tell the patcher the patch is finished.

-Instead of a line number, you can also specify `end` to append to the end of the file.
-This only applies for add commands.

 Within a code block, you can also use the following syntax to skip ahead within the file:
 ```